PythonistaGuild/Wavelink/docs/wavelink.rst

 Tracks
 ------

 Tracks in wavelink 3 have been simplified.
-Please read the docs for :class:`Playable` Additionally the following data classes are provided on every :class:`Playable`
+Please read the docs for :class:`Playable`.
+Additionally the following data classes are provided on every :class:`Playable`.

 .. attributetable:: Artist